venerjoel99/examples-typescript/examples/hello/readme.md

+# Requirements

+- Node 20 or higher

+brew install nvm
+nvm use 20

+- pnpm

+brew install pnpm

-# /backend
+# Start pods

+Where all your code is defined, including workflow steps.

 add OPENAI_API_KEY in .env

 pnpm i
 pnpm dev

-Tools will be running and waiting for workflows
+Your code will be running in pods and syncing with Restack engine to execute workflows or functions.

-# /trigger
+# Schedule a workflow

-pnpm i
+In another shell:

-pnpm trigger
+pnpm workflow

-Will trigger example workflow
+Will schedule to start example workflow immediately.